-- The RAB did not initially identify issues noted by the OTF member. - Post-issuance review reports indicated continued significant issues in firm engagement quality; however, additional corrective actions were not issued due to the firm's next peer review being imminent. - RABs did not issue reviewer performance feedback when appropriate. - RAB members did not complete the required introductory RAB member training course.
+- The RAB did not initially identify issues noted by the OTF member. - Post-issuance review reports indicated continued significant issues in firm engagement quality; however, additional corrective actions were not issued due to the firm's next peer review being imminent. - RABs did not issue reviewer performance feedback when appropriate. - RAB members did not complete the required introductory RAB member training course. - The administering entity's procedures for evaluating firms with consecutive non-passing reports were not consistently followed or did not align with program guidance.

+Exhibit 8

-Exhibit 8 Comments from RAB observations performed by AICPA staff and OTF members
+Comments from RAB observations performed by AICPA staff and Oversight Task Force members

-The following are example comments generated from RAB observations performed by AICPA staff and OTF members for 2022 and 2023.
+The following are example comments generated from RAB observations performed by AICPA staff and OTF members for 2022, 2023, and 2024.
 These comments provide the AEs' peer review committee/RAB members, technical reviewers, and CPAs on staff with information that will increase consistency and improve the peer review process.
 The comments vary in degree of significance and are not applicable to all the respective parties.

-- Firm representation letters were not tailored appropriately or not consistent with the standards. - RAB agreed to a recommended implementation plan or corrective action that was not in accordance with guidance. - Peer review report was not properly tailored or was not consistent with the standards. - Technical issues and questions were not appropriately identified and/or addressed before presentation to the RAB. - RAB did not include the minimum number of qualified members (e.g., team captain qualified for system reviews or RAB member with current must-select engagement experience) to present, discuss, and accept a peer review. - RAB inappropriately applied peer review guidance related to noncompliance with risk assessment standards. - Peer review documentation contained inconsistencies that made it unclear if the peer review report rating was appropriate. - Systemic cause missing or did not appropriately address the underlying cause of deficiencies in the report or findings on FFC forms. - Finding or deficiency was improperly identified as a repeat. - RAB or PROC members had conflicts of interest with peer reviews presented for acceptance that were not previously identified.
+- Firm representation letters were not tailored appropriately or not consistent with the standards. - RAB agreed to a recommended implementation plan or corrective action that was not in accordance with guidance. - Peer review report was not properly tailored or was not consistent with the standards. - Technical issues and questions were not appropriately identified and/or addressed before presentation to the RAB. - RAB did not include the minimum number of qualified members (e.g., team captain qualified for system reviews or RAB member with current must-select engagement experience) to present, discuss, and accept a peer review. - RAB inappropriately applied peer review guidance related to noncompliance with risk assessment standards. - Peer review documentation contained inconsistencies that made it unclear if the peer review report rating was appropriate. - Finding or deficiency was not written systemically, did not clearly indicate whether it was related to design or compliance issues, or did not reference the relevant elements of quality control. - Finding or deficiency was improperly identified as a repeat. - The nature and significance of reviewer's current and prior performance issues were not communicated to the RAB to consider feedback. - Engagement summary statistics did not reflect the correct number or types of engagements reviewed. - RAB or PROC members had conflicts of interest with peer reviews presented for acceptance that were not previously identified.

+Exhibit 9

-Exhibit 9 Material departures from professional standards identified in the enhanced oversight process
+Material departures from professional standards identified in the enhanced oversight process

-The following are example departures from professional standards identified by the SMEs in the 2022 and 2023 samples that were not identified by the peer reviewers.
-The SMEs identified these departures from professional standards, individually or in the aggregate, as material departures from professional standards that caused the engagement to be considered nonconforming.
+The following are example material departures from professional standards identified by the SMEs in the 2023 and 2024 samples that were not identified by the peer reviewers.
+The SMEs identified these departures, individually or in the aggregate, as instances in which an engagement was not performed or reported on in accordance with the requirements of applicable professional standards in all material respects.